TheRoam/leafMET/README.md

-# leafMET
+# leafMET+Turf
-A library to display latest AEMET data in Leaflet JS
+A library to display latest AEMET data in Leaflet JS.

+This branch includes TurfJS for interpolating data.

 **Usage:**

-1. Create a basic Leaflet JS map

-2. Link the leafMET.js library in your document

-3. Call leafMET with reference to your map (see .html example).
-I.e.:
-  - If your map is in a variable called "map"
-  `var map=L.map`
-  - Call leafMET using:
-  `leafMET(map)`

-  Check the code for further details and see the [demo here](https://theroamingworkshop.cloud/leafMET).

-## Mobile shortcut

-The file "leafMET.html" is a single-file working app.
+The file "leafMET+Turf.html" is a single-file working app that includes data interpolation using TurfJS

-Download this file on your mobile device and open in your browser to play the app.
+You can download this file on your mobile device and open in your browser to play the app.

+  Check the code for further details and see the [demo here](https://theroamingworkshop.cloud/leafMET/leafMET+Turf.html).